LADY ANNE'S WAY

 Facilities: There is a village shop (open 7 days, usually 8.0am.-4.30pm.
 Wed.
-8.0.am. - 11.0am. where pack-up can be ordered the day before) B&B's, a camping & pod site, cafe & walker's lodge and The Buck Inn where meals and accommodation are available.
+8.0.am. - 11.0am. where pack-up can be ordered the day before) B&B's, a camping & pod site and The Buck Inn where meals and accommodation are available.

 STAGE THREE - BUCKDEN TO ASKRIGG

 Distance 12.25 miles

 Askrigg, a medieval settlement, was granted a market and two fairs in 1587, however in 1699 Hawes was granted its own market charter and Askrigg's trading fate was sealed.
 The town lay on the route of a major drove road which came over the moors from Wensleydale, through Askrigg and then on up the Roman Road from Bainbridge, over Cam Fell and on into Ribblesdale.

 Hawes is one of England's highest market towns, famous for its cheese, (Wallace and Gromit have a lot to answer for!) its working ropemakers and its Dales Countryside Museum.
 Also famous as the centre for the Quaker movement in the 17th. and 18th. centuries, Hawes can boast a Quaker rest house in the main street.